Skip to main content

 Frequently asked — therapy in Franklin County

-Can I see a therapist by video from Franklin County?
+Where can I see a licensed therapist near Franklin County?

 What if I'm in a mental health crisis in Franklin County?